buruzaemon/IntroductionToProbabilityPy/README.md

 * [SciPy](https://scipy.org/install.html)
 * [Jupyter](https://jupyter-notebook.readthedocs.io/en/stable/)

-The [Anaconda Python distribution](https://www.anaconda.com/download/) includes Python, the Spyder integrated development environment, and a whole universe of Python packages for mathematics and engineering, including Numpy, SciPY, and Jupyter.
+The [Anaconda Python distribution](https://www.anaconda.com/download/) comes highly recommended, and it includes Python, the Spyder integrated development environment, and a whole universe of Python packages for mathematics and engineering, including Numpy, SciPy, and Jupyter.

 ## Executing these notebooks locally
-After installing Python and Jupyter, cd to the directory where these notebooks are saved, open up a command window or shell interface, and type the following command:
+After installing Python and Jupyter, navigate to this project's home directory where these notebooks are saved, open up a command window or shell interface, and type the following command:

      jupyter notebook